HardlyDifficult/Tutorials/Outline.md

 todo review consistent use of GameObject

-# 0) Create a new 2D project
+# 1) Create a 2D project and layout platforms

-Get Unity, start a 2D project and save before we get started.
+Get Unity and start a 2D project.
+Create platforms and lay them out for Level1.
+After this section, the game should look something like this:

+[TODO screenshot]

 <details><summary>How</summary>